gloomic/wordpress-git-post/README.md

 > **Note:**
 >
-> The custom command itself does not provide parsing for markdown format content for it may have been enabled by some plugin you are using like [Jetpack](https://wordpress.org/plugins/jetpack).
+> The custom WP-CLI command itself does not provide parsing for markdown format content for it may have been enabled by some plugin you are using like [Jetpack](https://wordpress.org/plugins/jetpack).
 Therefore you need to enable markdown feature through any plugin you like to make the content being displayed as proper HTML in the front.

 ## Getting started